Work Health and Safety

 Risk Management

 Employers have a legal responsibility to identify hazards and control risks before they can cause harm.
-Risk management is the process of: identifying hazards assessing the risk of harm from those hazards introducing controls needed to eliminate or reduce the risk Under the law, employers must eliminate or reduce risks so that workers have the highest level…
+Risk management is the process of: identifying hazards assessing the risk of harm from those hazards introducing controls needed to eliminate or reduce the risk Under the law, employers must eliminate or reduce risks so that workers have the highest level of safety reasonably practicable.
+Hierarchy of Control Any health and safety risk identified should be managed using the hierarchy of control.
+This is a method for controlling hazards that can be used for minimising any risk.
+It aims to provide the highest level...

 Compensation

-Anybody injured at work has a right to worker’s compensation, including paid leave and compensation for medical costs.
+Anybody injured at work has a right to workers compensation, including paid leave and compensation for medical costs.
 This applies to both physical and mental injuries and can occur at the workplace or offsite.
-Each state and territory has its own worker’s compensation scheme (WorkCover), although if you work for a large national employer, you…
+Each state and territory has its own worker’s compensation scheme.
+If you are injured at work, you need to: You can get a workers injury claim form your employer or online.
+Your employer must send the claim form to their insurance company, which will investigate the claim and decide if compensation is payable or not.
+Your rights As well as the right workers compensation,...

 Health and Safety Representatives (HSRs)